zakuro-ai/zc/README.md

 ## Overview

 `zc` is the Zakuro AI command line tool designed to streamline operations within the Zakuro ecosystem.
+This tool acts as an interface for the user between their machine and the rest of the peers connected to it.
+It is written in Rust, offering several advantages such as performance, safety, and concurrency.

-It provides various commands for managing Docker containers, updating configurations, retrieving cluster information, and more.
+With `zc`, users can join other clusters, subscribe to projects, and monitor their participation by reading the number of credits accumulated.
+The tool provides various commands for managing Docker containers, updating configurations, retrieving cluster information, and more.

 ## Installation